smart-evolution/shapi/README.md

 #### Go
 - `controllers` - handles side-effects related with web rendering
-- `services` - place to handle all side effects like database persistence, sending emails etc.
+- `services` - place to handle all side effects and communication with the outer world like database persistence, sending emails etc.
-- `models` - represents entities from the business layer -- models should not contain or handle any side effects, they should perform any side-effect with DI
+- `models` - represents entities from the business layer -- models should not contain or handle any side effects, they should perform every side-effect with DI
 - `utils` - place for helpers

 #### JavaScript